Protein Powder for Diabetics

 7. Safety & Considerations

-• Prioritize whole foods; protein powder is a supplement, not a staple ([turn0search10])
+• Remember: protein powder for diabetics is a supplement, not a food replacement.

 Q: Can diabetics use protein powder?